Many or all companies we feature compensate us. Compensation and editorial

 CFP®

 Typically, collateral will increase your approval odds if you have poor credit or offer lower interest rates than an unsecured personal loan.
 If you take out a secured loan, be aware the lender can seize that asset if the loan is delinquent or in default.
 If you don’t want to risk losing an asset and can be approved with a reasonable interest rate without putting up collateral, I would suggest choosing an unsecured loan.
 As always, keep in touch with the lender—no matter what type of loan you choose—if you need to make a late payment or you experience financial hardship.
-Many lenders will work with you by offering a grace period or other options, such as SoFi’s unemployment feature.
+Many lenders will work with you by offering a grace period or other options.

 How much is the monthly payment on a $30,000 personal loan?